Ndamukong Suh: Early life

 Considered a four-star recruit by Rivals.com, Suh was the sixth ranked defensive tackle in the United States.
-Recruited by many, Suh took official visits to Nebraska, Mississippi State, Oregon State, Miami (FL), and California, before committing to the Nebraska Cornhuskers on January 20, 2005.
+Recruited by many, he took official visits to Nebraska, Mississippi State, Oregon State, Miami (FL), and California, before committing to the Nebraska Cornhuskers on January 20, 2005.

 College career

-Suh attended the University of Nebraska, where he played for the Nebraska Cornhuskers football team from 2005 to 2009.
-As a true freshman in 2005, Suh played in the first two games before missing the remainder of the season after undergoing knee surgery.
+Suh attended the University of Nebraska–Lincoln, where he played for the Nebraska Cornhuskers football team from 2005 to 2009.
+As a true freshman in 2005, Suh played in the first two games before missing the rest of the season after undergoing knee surgery.
 He received a medical redshirt.